Mior Dani

-Mior Dani Armin bin Mior Ariffen (born 19 January 1999) is a Malaysian footballer who plays as a midfielder for Malaysia Super League club Kedah Darul Aman on loan from Kelantan.
+Mior Dani Armin bin Mior Ariffen (born 19 January 1999) is a Malaysian professional footballer who plays as a midfielder for Malaysia Super League club Immigration.

-Mior Dani started his football career playing for PKNS youth team around 2018 before joined Selangor II in 2020.
+Mior Dani started his football career playing for PKNS youth team in 2018, before joining Selangor II in 2020.

 Club career

 Loan to Sri Pahang

 On 8 June 2022, Mior Dani joined Malaysia Super League club Sri Pahang for 6-month loan for the remaining 2022 season.
 On 25 June 2022, Mior Dani made his debut for the club in a 0–3 defeat against Negeri Sembilan.

 Loan to Kedah Darul Aman

 On 30 December 2022, Mior Dani joined Kedah Darul Aman on loan for the 2023 season.

 International career

 On 21 August 2018, Mior Dani was selected for the preliminary training camp Malaysia U-19, ahead of the 2018 AFC U-19 Championship.